Constrained Boundary Labeling: The One Problem

 As further preprocessing steps, we create an additional list storing the \candidatesText{} $c \in \Candidates$ sorted by $y(c)$ in ascending order and a range tree on the sites.
 We can do the former in \BigO{m \log m} time and \BigO{m} space, and the latter in \BigO{n \log n} time and space~\cite{Berg.2008}.
-In addition, we compute for each internal node $t$ of the PQ-A-Graph \PQAGraph the canonical group induced by the subtree rooted at $t$, and for each pair of sites $s_1$ and $s_2$ the least common ancestor of $s_1$ and $s_2$ in \PQAGraph.
-We can do the former in \BigO{n^2} time and space by traversing \PQAGraph bottom-up, as \PQAGraph has \BigO{n} internal nodes and each canonical group is of size at most $n$.
-We can do the latter in \BigO{n^2} time~\cite{Bender.2000}.
+In addition, we compute for each internal node~$t$ of the PQ-A-graph \PQAGraph the canonical group induced by the subtree rooted at~$t$.
+This can be done in \BigO{n^2} time and space by traversing \PQAGraph bottom-up, as~\PQAGraph has \BigO{n} internal nodes and each canonical group is of size at most~$n$.
 Furthermore, we create a look-up table for $f((s, c))$, i.e., we compute $f((s, c))$ for all $(s,c) \in \Sites \times \Candidates$.
 Note that $\Sites \times \Candidates = \Lambda$ for fixed \candidatesText{} (and fixed \portsText{}).
 Creating this look-up table consumes \BigO{nm} space and requires \BigO{nm} time, assuming that $f(\cdot)$ can be evaluated in constant time.
 Note that this is true if we seek an \admissibleText{}, length-, or bend-minimal labeling.
-By adding above and below all sites and \candidatesText{} the artificial sites $s_0$ and $s_{n + 1}$ and \candidatesText{} $c_0$ and $c_{m + 1}$, we can describe any sub-instance by a tuple $I= (s_1, c_1, s_2, c_2)$, and in particular the sub-instance for \Instance by $I_0 = (s_0, c_0, s_{n + 1}, c_{m + 1})$.